 If you get an email or a text message that asks you to click on a link or open an attachment, answer this question: Do I have an account with the company or know the person that contacted me?

-If the answer is “Yes,” contact the company using a phone number or website, you know is genuine.
+If the answer is “Yes,” contact the company using a phone number or website you know genuine.
 Not the information in the email.
 Attachments and links can install harmful malware.

 What to Do If You Responded to a Phishing Email